See also:

 - hypotension after exposure to known allergen for that individual

-Note that this definition talks about “compromise”, and the examples given are just symptoms, just signs!
+Note that this definition talks about “compromise”, and the examples given are mostly signs that only a medical professional could identify!
 This doesn’t help patients/parents.
 It also allows for anaphylaxis with just skin and persistent GI symptoms (where likely allergen exposure).

 BSACI’s allergy plan includes as severe symptoms hoarseness, dysphagia but also: